KFTK (AM): History

 The station was first licensed in 1972 as WESL.
-1490 AM in East St. Louis was previously occupied by WAMV, which operated from 1935 until 1964.
+The 1490 kHz frequency was previously occupied in East St. Louis by WAMV, which operated from 1935 until 1964.

 In July 2007, WESL changed its format from oldies to sports talk and its call letters to WFFX.
 In July 2009, WFFX dropped Fox Sports Radio, including Dan Patrick and Jim Rome, and changed to "urban sports talk" as what may be the nation's first sports talk format with only African-American hosts.
 Richard "Onion" Horton is a veteran of St. Louis radio.

 On January 19, 2010, the station again changed call signs, this time to WQQX.
 In February 2010, WQQX changed formats from sports talk to adult standards.
 In December 2011, WQQX flipped to a rhythmic oldies format.

 In March 2014, the station returned to the sports format.
 During its second incarnation with the format, WQQX aired local shows, Fox Sports Radio, and the Big Ten Network's BTN Live Radio show.

 WQQX began simulcasting news/talk station KFTK-FM (97.1 FM) on September 15, 2016; concurrently, WQQX added a translator station, K254CR (98.7 FM) in St. Louis.
-The translator had been acquired by Emmis Communications, KFTK-FM's owner, from Cornerstone Community Radio earlier in 2016 and relocated from Atlanta, Illinois to be used by WQQX.
+The translator had been acquired by Emmis Communications, KFTK-FM's owner, from Cornerstone Community Radio earlier in 2016 and relocated from Atlanta, Illinois, to be used by WQQX.
 The simulcast allowed KFTK-FM (whose transmitter is located in O'Fallon, Missouri, west of St. Louis) to improve its coverage of the Illinois side of the market and downtown St. Louis.
 The call letters were changed to KFTK on September 16, 2016.

 In 2012, St. Clair County board chairman Mark Kern challenged the license renewals of then-WQQX and its sister stations.
 Kern charged that Robert Romanik, a convicted felon who is also known as the "Grim Reaper of Radio", was controlling the stations in violation of FCC rules that prohibit felons from owning broadcast stations and had been involved in creating the local marketing agreement between Emmis and EMT/Insane to operate the 1490 frequency.
 According to a 2012 article in Riverfront Times, Romanik was officially listed as a "consultant" to EMT/Insane, but held the real power.
 On June 5, 2019, following a seven-year investigation, the Federal Communications Commission's Media Bureau designated all four EMT stations' licenses for hearing.
 The FCC found Romanik had established EMT, provided all the funding to acquire its stations, and identified himself as a radio station owner on forms disclosing political donations even though he was not a party to any FCC applications.

 On March 20, 2020, the station's license was deleted by the Federal Communications Commission; K254CR would serve as a direct rebroadcast of KFTK-FM until March 22, 2021, when Entercom converted it to an FM translator for KMOX.